Colton-Christianson/Active-Directory-Lab/README.md

 3. Click **Change**, select **Domain**, enter domain name.
 4. Use credentials for a domain user (`jane_admin`) to join.
 5. After reboot, verify domain join on DC-1 in **Active Directory Users and Computers**.
-6. Create a new OU `clients` and move Client VM into it.
+6. Create a new OU `clients` and move the Client-VM into it.

 ---